 Patio Cover.
-A solid or open roof structure covering a patio, platform, or deck area, that is open on 2 sides or more.
+A solid or open roof structure covering a patio, platform, or deck area, that is open on 2 sides or more for the purpose to be used by people.

 Permanent Makeup.
 The application of pigments in human skin tissue for the purpose of permanently changing the color or other appearance of the skin.
 This includes microblading, micropigmentation, lip liner tattoos, and similar procedures.